julenmendieta/SparseDataModelling/README.md

 # Sparse Data Modelling
-We provide IPython Notebooks (in "jupyterNotebooks" folder) containing the code to perform each step of the analysis in:
+We provide [IPython Notebooks](https://jupyter.org/) (in "jupyterNotebooks" folder) containing the code to perform each step of the analysis in:

 **3D reconstruction of genomic regions from sparse interaction data**.
 Julen Mendieta-Esteban, Marco Di Stefano, David Castillo, Irene Farabella, and Marc A Marti-Renom.
 https://www.biorxiv.org/content/10.1101/2020.10.11.334847v1.full.pdf

 from the extraction of the interaction matrix of interest from the BAM file, to matrix normalisation, modelling, and models analysis.

 Intermediate files and additional information are also included.

-To start using this Git, enter the "jupyterNotebooks" folder and run the Notebooks inside each sub-directory following the numerical order (Python 2).
+To start using this Git, enter the "jupyterNotebooks" folder and run with Python 2 the Notebooks inside each sub-directory following the numerical order.

 ## Before running the Notebooks:
 Download the model files and additional data that could not be uploaded to GitHub.